 MATH 270 Probability and Statistical Models • 5 Cr.

 The fundamentals of probability-based statistics with a focus on data-based problem solving.
 Introduces probability axioms and principles of randomness to model and evaluate samples from discrete, continuous, univariate, and multivariate distributions.
 Varying statistical techniques (with use of software such as MATLAB or R) will be included.
-Prerequisite: MATH& 152 with a B- or better.
-Recommended: MATH& 153.
+Prerequisite: MATH& 152 with a B- or better, or placement by assessment.
+Recommended: MATH& 153

 After completing this class, students should be able to: